SpencerBadger/T1A3-Terminal-Application/README.md

 User Interface:

-    - Program interfact should be clear and user friendly
+    - Program interface should be clear and user friendly
     - Program should display questions and optional answers legibly.
     - Program should provide instructions where neccessary